TERMS AND CONDITIONS OF BUSINESS

 The Goddard Veterinary Group will contact you either by letter, email, phone or SMS in order to advise you of your pet’s upcoming healthcare treatments including annual vaccinations.

 Whilst we make every effort to send out reminders for your pet’s healthcare, these are provided as a complimentary service and the responsibility to keep them up to date remains with you.
-In particular, please be aware that PETS passports require rabies vaccination boosters so please keep a personal record of when this is due.
+In particular, please be aware that Animal Health certificates require rabies vaccination boosters so please keep a personal record of when this is due.
 The Goddard Veterinary Group accepts no liability for any loss, damages or costs which may result from the failure of a client receiving any reminder.

-No addition or variation of these conditions will bind the practice unless it is specifically agreed in writing and signed by the General Manager.
+No addition or variation of these conditions will bind the practice unless it is specifically agreed in writing and signed by the Managing Director.
 No agent or person employed by, or under contract with, the company has the authority to alter or vary these conditions.